-He drinks a mixture of coconut water and water the night before a match in difficult heat conditions and routinely mixes a cocktail of coconut water and sea salt for on-court hydration and mixes it with protein powder for post-match recovery.
+He drinks a mixture of coconut water and water the night before a match in difficult heat conditions; he routinely mixes a cocktail of coconut water and sea salt for on-court hydration; and he mixes it with protein powder for post-match recovery.

 Coconut water may be better at replacing lost fluids than a sports drink or water -- as long as you enjoy the taste.
-A study recently published in Medicine & Science in Sports & Exercise shows that coconut water replenishes body fluids as well as a sports drink and better than water but the athletes preferred the taste of the sports drinks.
+A study recently published in Medicine & Science in Sports & Exercise shows that coconut water replenishes body fluids as well as a sports drink and better than water, but athletes preferred the taste of sports drinks.

-Sports nutritionist Nancy Clark, MS, RD and author of Nancy Clarks Sports Nutrition Guidebook says coconut water won’t rehydrate the body unless you can drink plenty of it.
+Sports nutritionist Nancy Clark, author of Nancy Clark's Sports Nutrition Guidebook, says coconut water won’t rehydrate the body unless you can drink plenty of it.
 If you enjoy the taste and can tolerate large amounts, it could help keep you hydrated.

 A 2007 study shows coconut water enhanced with sodium was as good as drinking a commercial sports drink for post-exercise rehydration with better fluid tolerance.
 Another study reported that coconut water caused less nausea, fullness, and stomach upset and was easier to consume in large amounts during rehydration.

 Staying hydrated is one of the most important things for recreational and professional athletes.
 And if the taste of coconut water helps you drink plenty of fluids, it is a fine choice for most people but may not be for those in prolonged physical activity.

 Coconut water is low in carbohydrates and sodium and rich in potassium, which is not exactly what athletes need when exercising rigorously, says Clark.